Quantum Algorithm For Estimating Eigenvalue: Some Extensions and Relevant Works

 \subsection{Shifting by an Identity Matrix to Compute Ground-State Energy}

 As we have mentioned above, physical systems are generally characterized by a Hamiltonian $H$, which is Hermitian.
-Thus, analyzing its spectrum, including finding the ground state (and possibly a few low lying excited states) and its corresponding energy, is one of the most important problems in physics.
-In our algorithm, we can also consider a shift by an identity matrix $A-cI$ that shifts the spectrum by a constant $c$.
+Thus, analyzing its spectrum, including finding the ground state (and possibly a few low-lying excited states) and its corresponding energy, is one of the most important problems in physics.
+In our algorithm, as an alternative solution to what we have described in the previous subsection, we can also consider a shift by an identity matrix $A-cI$ that shifts the spectrum by a constant $c$.
 Thus one can compute the $\max_i |\lambda_i-c|$.
 Shifting has been a useful technique, for example, in finding the excited states and their spectra in many-body localization~\cite{yu2017finding}.
-For example, the energy level statistics in potential many-body localized systems can be gained from applying such a technique and be sped up in principle by our quantum algorithm.
+The energy level statistics in potential many-body localized systems can be gained from applying such a technique and be sped up in principle by our quantum algorithm.

 If one applies a large enough shift so that all the eigenvalues are negative, then the one corresponding to the largest magnitude gives the lowest eigenvalue of $A$ and the procedure also yields its eigenvector, i.e., the ground state.
-In a similar way, if one adds a sufficient large positive shift, so all the eigenvalues are positive, then one can find the largest algebraic eigenvalues.
+In a similar way, if one adds a sufficiently large positive shift, so all the eigenvalues are positive, then one can find the largest algebraic eigenvalues.

+If one wishes to reveal the ground-state energy, then our quantum power method achieves a highly efficient running time with respect to the overlaps between the initial randomized state and ground state.
+Let $\eta$ denote such overlaps.
+We have mentioned in Sec.~\ref{sec: classicalalgorithm} that it would take $\mathcal{O}(\log (1/\eta))$ to `drive' the initial state $\ket{x_0}$ close to the ground state $\ket{E_1}$, and hence we would be able to estimate the ground-state energy with further additional time that is independent of $\eta$.
+In Ref.~\cite{wang2022quantum}, the authors proposed a quantum algorithm for estimating ground state energy with running time $\mathcal{O}(1/\eta^2)$.
+Hence, with respect to $\eta$, our quantum power method has a much better scaling.
+In Ref.~\cite{lin2022Heisenberg}, to achieve Heisenberg-limited precision scaling, their algorithm needs a total evolution time to scale with $\mathcal{O}(poly(1/\eta^2))$, despite their maximal coherent runtime at each run scaling as $\mathcal{O}(polylog(1/\eta^2))$.

+Recall that our quantum algorithm is essentially a direct translation of the classical power method, where the aim is to consecutively apply the matrix $A$ to some initially random state.
+Another approach that also shares similarities with the classical power method is quantum imaginary time evolution (QITE) \cite{motta2020determining}.
+In this approach, one wishes to find the ground state of given Hamiltonian H by applying the following non-unitary operator $\exp(-\beta H)$ (where $\beta$ = $it$).
+Let $\ket{\psi_{ground}}$ denote the ground state of H and $\ket{\phi (0)}$ be some given random state.
+The key ingredient of QITE) is the following property: